 With the advent of COVID-19, workplaces are dramatically different.
-In Australia we’ve been living this new way for almost 6 months with different states at different stages of lock-down.
+In Australia we’ve been living this new way for almost 2 years with different states at different stages of re-opening.
 The phrase ‘what the new normal will look like’ seems to me to be redundant.
 This is our now normal way of working.

 Here at The Centre for Inclusive Design we have been working with organisations and speaking with industry leaders on the practical ways inclusion and access have addressed some of the issues and provided solutions to some of the now normal challenges that we are all facing at present.